vanshchaudhary2404/TO-DO-LIST/README.md

 # Brainwave

-#Task for web devlopment Intern
+#Task for web development Intern
 #TO DO LIST ( Using HTML , CSS , Javascript)